michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0093.md

 - n: plutonic igneous rock having visibly crystalline texture; generally composed of feldspar and mica and quartz
 - n: something having the quality of granite (unyielding firmness)
 ### Family
-granite: granitelike, granites, granitic+;granitic: granitically
+- granite: granitelike, granites, granitic+
+- granitic: granitically
 ### Examples
 - The other woman to also serve as governor and U.S. senator is a fellow Granite Stater, Democratic U.S.
 - More than two thousand people worked on the extension, tunnelling through granite and digging through sand and mud.